-1. The effective inductances of each of the supply/ground sets.
+1. The effective inductance of each of the supply/ground sets.
 2. The isolation between the digital and analog supply/ground sets.

-Smaller effective inductance of the supply/ground pins leads to better suppression of the noise.
+Smaller effective inductance of the supply/ground pins leads to better noise suppression.
 For this reason, multiple pins are used to drive each supply/ground.
-It is also critical to ensure that the impedances of the supply and ground lines on board are kept to the minimum possible values.
+It is also critical to ensure that the impedances of the supply and ground lines onboard are kept to the minimum possible values.
 Use of ground planes in the board as well as large decoupling capacitors between the supply and ground lines are necessary to get the best possible SNR from the device.